megaannum/vimside/README.md

 This tells Vimside to use the test project code and to use the ensime_config.vim as the source for Ensime Configuration.

+If one want to have one or more projects then one will most likely want to have project specific Vimside configuration capabilities.
+There is an Option for that.

+There is a single file to configure Vimside Options under '.vim', 'data/vimside/options_user.vim'.
+This is sufficient if you only have a single project on your machine.
+But, if you have or plan to have more than one projects on your machine you might want to have project specific option configuration files.
+There are two Options that control this.

+The first Option is: 'vimside-project-options-enabled' and if true (default is false), then Vimside will look for a configuration file with name given by the second Option: 'vimside-project-options-file-name'.

+The default value of the 'vimside-project-options-file-name' Option is 'options_project.vim'.

+While in the 'options_user.vim' file, an Option value is set using the 'Set' function, e.g,:

+  call owner.Set("vimside-scala-version", "2.9.2")

+In the 'options_project.vim' file, the Option Update function must be used:

+  call owner.Update("vimside-scala-version", "2.10.0")

+This is because "Set" can only be called once per-Option (while, 'Update' can be called any number of times).

+So, in the 'options_user.vim' one might have:

+  call owner.Set("vimside-scala-version", "2.9.2")
+  call owner.Set("ensime-dist-dir", "ensime_2.9.2-0.9.8.1")
+  call owner.Set("ensime-config-file-name", "ensime_config.vim")

+in a project file there might be:

+  call owner.Update("vimside-scala-version", "2.10.0")
+  call owner.Update("ensime-dist-dir", "ensime_2.10.0-SNAPSHOT-0.9.7")
+  call owner.Update("ensime-config-file-name", "_ensime")

 # Supported Platforms

 Ought to work most everywhere